Social Policy & Advocacy Initiatives Fund

 How do I apply for funding?

 Please complete and submit an Expression of Interest Form, detailing how the initiative meets specific criteria, and a proposed budget.
-Our Sub-Committee will review all expressions of interest within two months.
+Our Sub-Committee will review all expressions of interest within two months of receipt.

 How will expressions of interest be evaluated?